isomerpages/moe-scgs/_ndlp/FAQs.md

 **Q5.
 What do I do if my device is lost?
 Does the insurance cover it?**

 Loss of the device due to negligence, is not covered under the insurance.
 Parents and students need to make a police report as soon as possible, and inform the school of the loss as well.
-To inform the school, please  lodge a ‘New Support Ticket’ via the school’s Freshdesk.
+To inform the school, please email [scgss@moe.edu.sg](mailto:scgss@moe.edu.sg)

 Parents would then have to purchase a new device on their own either through the Contractor’s Portal ([https://www.asiapac.com.sg/pld-apple/account/login](https://www.asiapac.com.sg/pld-apple/account/login)) or from other sources.The new device will then be enrolled within the DMA.